-Port of Trelleborg has a stated aim to be the most environmentally-friendly port in the Baltic Sea.
+Port of Trelleborg has a stated aim to be Europe’s most sustainable RoRo port.
 Sustainability and the environment are part of everything that happens and takes place in Port of Trelleborg, and we have a longstanding tradition of investing in our environmental work and put sustainability high on the agenda.
 We are all facing the biggest change we have seen in modern times, and the Port of Trelleborg has decided to take the lead in that journey.

 The first step on that journey has been to find out where we are today.
 In order to know where we are going, we need to know where we are.
 That is why Port of Trelleborg did a thorough Climate Report in accordance with the Greenhouse Gas Protocol for the port operation.
 The Climate Report contains all emissions that the port’s operations give rise to, both its own, direct emissions and so-called upstream or “scope 3” emissions generated by the port’s operations, i.e. also trucks, ferries and cars.